PanGalacticTech/autoDelay_Library/README.md

-In main loop call if statement with
+//In main loop call if statement with

 if (timerOne.millisDelay(long milliseconds)){